mal1kc/telegram_curconverter_Bot/README.md

 ## telegram currency converter bot

-it gets currency values from google with telegram message from user.
+it gets currencies,amount of conversion with telegram message from user and do request from google then reply telegram message with requested data

 ### example
 ![Alt text](repo/example.png "example_conv_image")